 It is further alleged that Quiros used the services of an investment brokerage house, Raymond James & Associates, to deposit and divert investor monies.
 Such practices, in certain instances, can give rise to claims by defrauded investors against those who may have knowlingly assisted the perpetrators.
 The SEC, and the court appointed Receiver, generally does not pursue these aiding and abetting claims, leaving investors to pursue such claims with their own legal counsel.

-The author of this blog, Boston attorney Keith L. Miller, is currently pursuing such a class action claim in federal court in Boston, Massachusetts against the world’s largest bank, JPMorgan Chase Bank, on behalf of defrauded investors of the Millennium Bank Ponzi scheme.
+The author of this blog, Boston attorney the attorney, is currently pursuing such a class action claim in federal court in Boston, Massachusetts against the world’s largest bank, JPMorgan Chase Bank, on behalf of defrauded investors of the Millennium Bank Ponzi scheme.